spotlightishere/silverutil/docs/silverdb_format.md

 # SilverDB Format
 "Silver" is the codename of much of the iPod's UI framework.
 Every SilverDB database contains multiple types of resources, henceforth referenced as "sections".
 Every section contains multiple of a resource, referred to as "content".
 You identify content based on its ID - for example, `0x0dad06d8`.

-(This may or may not be the naming internally used, but it seems close enough.)
+(This may or may not be the correct terminology used, but it seems close enough.)

 ## File Format